ergoplatform/ergo-headless-dapp-framework/tutorials/Math_Bounty/2-math-bounty-dApp-finishing-the-headless-dapp.md

-# 2. Math Bounty dApp - Finishing The Off-Chain Library
+# 2. Math Bounty dApp - Finishing The Headless dApp

 In the first tutorial we went from 0 to having a functioning headless with a single action implemented.
 Granted, we only implemented half of our smart contract protocol (bootstrapping a Math Bounty box), and as such today we are going to fix this glaring hole by implementing the second half of our headless dApp.